Understanding social media interaction KPIs

 And choosing different data visualization types can give you a completely new perspective.

-Ultimately it all comes down to a fairly simple concept: the only way to optimize your strategy based on valid data is to always keep your eyes on your social media performance data.
+In practice it all comes down to a simple concept: the only way to improve your strategy with valid data is to keep your social media performance data in view.

 By doing so, you will be able to find your high and low points.
 From there, you can identify what works best and make it work even better.
 And you can identify what doesn’t work so well and either improve it or get rid of it.